otdev1/laravel_ecommerce_demo/README.md

 -	search for a specific user

 Some other noteworthy details are that the search functionality was implemented using Typeahead.js and the Bloodhound suggestion engine.
-The front-end was built using the Blade template engine and user registration and log in is powered by Laravel’s built in authentication component.
+The front-end was built using the Blade template engine and user registration and log-in is powered by Laravel’s built in authentication component.
 This website is also mobile device friendly.
 </article>

 ##